-The Salem Metropolitan Area Intelligent Transportation System (ITS) Plan was adopted in 2005, and the project list was last revised in 2017 in preparation for the 2018/2019 update to the RTSP.
-Staff will discuss with ODOT ITS staff if there are any modifications necessary to the ITS Plan or any of the ancillary files due to changes in the national ITS architecture.
+The Salem Metropolitan Area Intelligent Transportation System (ITS) Plan is considered a supporting document for the SKATS RTSP.
+The ITS Plan was adopted in 2005, and the project list was last revised in 2017 in preparation for the 2019- 2043 RTSP.
+The next update to the project list will be started in late 2021 in preparation for the 2023-2047 RTSP.